hhvm/user-documentation/guides/hack/47-other-features/03-trait-and-interface-requirements.md

 ## Traits

-Here is an example of a trait introducing a class and interface requirement and shows a class that meets the requirement and a class that does not.
+Here is an example of a trait introducing a class and interface requirement and shows a class that meets the requirement.

+@@ trait-and-interface-requirements-examples/trait-good.php @@

+Here is an example of a trait introducing a class and interface requirement and shows a class that *does not* meet the requirement.

-@@ trait-and-interface-requirements-examples/trait.php.type-errors @@
+@@ trait-and-interface-requirements-examples/trait-bad.php.type-errors @@

 **NOTE**: `require extends` should be taken literally.
 The class must extend the required class; thus the actual required class **does not** meet that requirement.
 This is to avoid some subtle circular dependencies when checking requirements.

 ## Interfaces

-Here is an example of an interface introducing a class requirement and shows a class that meets the requirement and a class that does not.
+Here is an example of an interface introducing a class requirement and shows a class that meets the requirement.

+@@ trait-and-interface-requirements-examples/interface-good.php @@

+Here is an example of an interface introducing a class requirement and shows a class that *does not* meet the requirement.

-@@ trait-and-interface-requirements-examples/interface.php.type-errors @@
+@@ trait-and-interface-requirements-examples/interface-bad.php.type-errors @@